 “I always wanted to become a programmer.
 I was fascinated even by the idea of writing software with your own hands and this software can be useful to someone.
 Perhaps, this was why it seemed so complicated and unreal because I couldn’t believe that I could do that.
 It was somewhere at the same level as rocket science at the time.”

-“My university gave me a great theoretical foundation, but as it is often the case with students, it wasn’t easy to find a job in my specialty right after university graduation.
-Most employers are looking for the experience because it’s the practical skills that have market value.
+“My university gave me a great theoretical foundation, but as is often the case with students, it wasn’t easy to find a job in my specialty right after university graduation.
+Most employers are looking for experience because it’s the practical skills that have market value.
 Well, that wasn’t going to stop me from trying.”

 “Of course, not being able to find a job in the software development field right away wasn’t a dead end and I just needed to keep learning.”
 To afford to study, Vadim needed to find a temporary job, so that very summer, after graduating from university with a bachelor’s degree in software engineering, he found himself in the McDonalds’ backend – on the other side of the cash registers.

 “Just like everyone else in McD’s, I began as a regular worker,” says Vadim, “and later I advanced to be an instructor, teaching newer employees what I have already learned.”

 Vadim didn’t plan on staying at McDonald’s for too long, but that summer job became his place of work for over two years.
 Despite that, the dream of becoming a software engineer kept getting stronger.

 “A dream is a dream, so while I was working full-time at McDonald’s, I was also constantly studying and reading up on every book and resource related to software development.
 I liked my job at McDonald’s, but I didn’t see myself in the restaurant business.
 I knew that I was valued there, I liked that I could see the results of my work right away.
 I was very good at it and I even got the “Best Employee of the Month” award!”